I Think I'm in Love with You: Chart performance

 "I Think I'm in Love with You" was more up-tempo than Jessica Simpson's previous singles and became a hit.
 In the United States, the single debuted at number 63 on the Billboard Hot 100, on the issue dated July 1, 2000.
 Due largely on the strength of its radio airplay, the song peaked at number 21 in its seventh week and stayed on the chart for 16 weeks.
 The single reached number five on the Billboard Pop Songs chart and stayed on that chart for 22 weeks.
 "I Think I'm in Love with You" was her first top five on the chart.
 Also achieved success on the Adult Contemporary and Rhythmic Top 40 charts.
 "I Think I'm in Love with You" sold 20,000 physical copies and has sold over 316,000 paid digital downloads, according to Nielsen SoundScan.

 In Canada, "I Think I'm in Love with You" reached the top 20, peaking at number 14.
 It became her second top 20 hit in that country.
 The song also reached number two on the Canada RPM singles chart and was her highest peak at the time.
 The song stayed on the chart for 20 weeks.
 In Australia, the single debuted at number 30 on the ARIA Charts during the week of June 25, 2000.
 Five weeks later, it reached number 10 and was her second top 10 there.
 The single stayed on the chart for 15 weeks.
 It was later certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 units within the country.
 In New Zealand, the song debuted at number 33 on the issue of August 6, 2000.
 In its third week on the chart, the single peaked at number 20.

 In United Kingdom, "I Think I'm in Love with You" debuted at number 15 on the UK Singles Chart in the week of July 15, 2000, and stayed on the chart for seven weeks.
 It became her second top 20 single there.
 In Switzerland, the single debuted at number 61 on the issue dated June 25, 2000.
 In the next week, it peaked at number 41 and stayed on the chart for 12 weeks.
 The single peaked at number three on the Ultratip chart of Belgium's Wallonia region, and number 36 on the Belgium Flanders Ultratop 50 chart.
 It also reached number 30 in Italy.
-"I Think I'm in Love with You" peaked at number 31 on the European Hot 100 Singles chart, as compiled by Billboard.
+"I Think I'm in Love with You" peaked at number 31 on the Eurochart Hot 100 Singles chart, as compiled by Billboard.